quantum9Innovation/QuasarOS/README.md

 ## Development

 Most development happens on other branches (and there will likely be a lot of them at any given time).
-See the `test` branch for a sampling of the latest experiments.
-Don't expect anything in `main` for a while.
+Take a look at some others for a sampling of the latest experiments. `main` can be considered (relatively) stable.

 ## About